istresec/istresec.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am Ivan Stresec, a recently graduated M.Sc. in Computer Science looking for a Ph.D. position.
+I am Ivan Stresec, a recently graduated M.Sc. in Computer Science from Croatia, looking for a Ph.D. position.
 I am most interested in applied machine learning (ML) research: developing models that can use the structure of the data to solve domain-specific problems and making ML models more reliable and transparent.
 I finished my studies at the [University of Zagreb, Faculty of Electrical Engineering and Computing](https://www.fer.unizg.hr/en) (UniZg-FER) in 2022.
 I was also a visiting graduate student at the [KTH Royal Institute of Technology](https://www.kth.se/en) in 2021.
 Currently, I am working on developing survival prediction models for liver transplantation.
 {style="text-align: justify;"}